-10 MP, Councillor and Chief Executive enquiries
+13 MP, Councillor and Chief Executive enquiries

-- 10.1 We will respond to enquiries received from an MP or Councillor within ten working days.
+- 13.1 We will respond to enquiries received from an MP or Councillor within 10 working days.
 These will be managed outside of our complaints process.
-Should a concern be raised that requires a complaint to be raised we will contact the resident to discuss. - 10.2 Where the enquiry is about a complaint, any information will be added to the complaint and the MP or Councillor will be kept updated on the progress of the complaint. - 10.3 If a resident contacts our Chief Executive, a member of our Executive Team, or a member of the West Kent Board to complain, the complaint will be sent to the Customer Resolution Team, who will determine whether it needs to be investigated as a new complaint or included in a complaint already being investigated. - 10.4 The Customer Resolution Team will inform a resident that their complaint has been received and confirm how it is being managed.
+Should a concern be raised that requires a complaint to be raised we will contact the resident to discuss. - 13.2 Where the enquiry is about a complaint, any information will be added to the complaint and the MP or Councillor will be kept updated on the progress of the complaint. - 13.3 The Member Responsible for Complaints (MRC) is the Chair of the West Kent Board The senior lead for complaint handling is the Executive Director of Housing and Communities. - 13.4 If a resident contacts our Chief Executive, a member of our Executive Team, or a member of the West Kent Board to complain, the complaint will be sent to the Customer Resolution Team, who will determine whether it needs to be investigated as a new complaint or included in a complaint already being investigated. - 13.5 The Customer Resolution Team will inform a resident that their complaint has been received and confirm how it is being managed.

-11 Reasonable adjustments
+14 Reasonable adjustments

-- 11.1 Nobody should be disadvantaged due to health, disability or background and we are committed to making our complaints process accessible and easy to use for all our residents in line with our statutory duties, as set out in the Equality Act 2010. - 11.2 Where appropriate, we will discuss with residents what reasonable adjustments we need to make to our process.
-This can include using translation and interpreting services,

-- working with any support services or agreeing when and how we will contact a resident and keep them updated on progress of their complaint. - 11.3 All requests to accommodate needs will be considered and acted on where possible in accordance with our Vulnerability policy.
+- 14.1 Nobody should be disadvantaged due to health, disability or background and we are committed to making our complaints process accessible and easy to use for all our residents in line with our statutory duties as set out in the Equality Act 2010. - 14.2 Where appropriate, we will discuss with residents what reasonable adjustments we need to make to our process.
+This can include using translation and interpreting services, working with any support services or agreeing when and how we will contact a resident and keep them updated on progress of their complaint. - 14.3 All requests to accommodate needs will be considered and acted on where possible in accordance with our Vulnerability Policy.

-12 Confidentiality
+15 Confidentiality

-12.1 All information related to complaints will be handled in line with our Data Protection and Retention policy.
+15.1 All information related to complaints will be handled in line with our Data Protection and Retention Policy.
 We will only share information with West Kent employees, contractors, Councillors and MPs and the Housing Ombudsman Service, for the purpose of investigating, resolving, and monitoring complaints.

-13 Learning
+16 Learning

-13.1 We record all complaints and learning outcomes and use these to improve our services.
+16.1 We record all complaints and learning outcomes and use these to improve our services.
 We monitor, analyse, and report performance and learning outcomes to senior managers, Executive Team, and Board members.

-14 Communication
+17 Communication

-- 14.1 The Complaints Policy is published on our website in a dedicated complaints area, and we will provide a copy on request.
-The website area also includes information about the Housing Ombudsman and the Complaint Handling Code. - 14.2 We provide easy read information on how to make a complaint.
-We will provide information about any changes to the complaints policy via our website, social media, and written communication, such as Neighbourhood News. - 14.3 We publish information about complaint performance and learning outcomes which will include: - a) the annual self-assessment against the Complaint Handling Code to ensure our Complaints Policy remains in line with its requirements - b) a qualitative and quantitative analysis of our complaint handling performance.
-This will include a summary of the types of complaints we have refused to accept - c) any findings of non-compliance with the Ombudsman's Complaint Handling Code - d) the service improvements made because of the learning from complaints - e) any annual report about our performance from the Ombudsman - f) any other relevant reports or publications produced by the Ombudsman in relation to the work we do in the Residents' Annual Report or on our website.
+- 17.1 The Complaints Policy is published on our website in a dedicated complaints area, and we will provide a copy on request.
+The website area also includes information about the Housing Ombudsman and the Complaint Handling Code. - 17.2 We provide easy read information on how to make a complaint.
+We will provide information about any changes to the complaints policy via our website, social media, and written communication such as Neighbourhood News. - 17.3 We publish information about complaint performance and learning outcomes which will include: - a) the annual self-assessment against the Complaint Handling Code to ensure our Complaints Policy remains in line with its requirements - a qualitative and quantitative analysis of our complaint handling performance (this will include a summary of the types of complaints we have refused to accept) - c) any findings of non-compliance with the Ombudsman's Complaint Handling Code by - d) the service improvements made because of the learning from complaints - e) any annual report about our performance from the Ombudsman - f) any other relevant reports or publications produced by the Ombudsman in relation to the work we do in the Residents' Annual Report or on our website.

-15 Consultation
+18 Consultation